Clyde Valley Woodlands National Nature Reserve

 The woodlands are located in steep-sided river gorges and contain outstanding examples of the ancient, semi-natural, deciduous woodland which would once have covered much of the Central Belt.
 Plant species found on the floor of the woodlands include bluebells, wild garlic, wood anemone and wood sorrel.
 The woodlands are also home to an unusual array of invertebrates including various species of beetles, hoverflies and caddisflies.
-Larger creatures include badgers and breeding peregrine falcons.
+Larger creatures include European badgers and breeding peregrine falcons.
 At the Falls of Clyde in particular there are endangered peregrine falcons and rare tundra plant life that has survived on a cliff face since the last Ice Age.

 The reserve was first established in 1981, when Cleghorn Glen was declared a National Nature Reserve.
 In 1987 Cartland Craigs was declared part of the reserve, which was renamed as the Clyde Valley Woodlands National Nature Reserve.
 In 2007 four additional sites (Chatelherault, the Falls of Clyde, Mauldslie Woods and Nethan Gorge) were declared parts of the Clyde Valley Woodlands National Nature Reserve.